Talented Ladies Club

 My husband’s experience certainly helped me to create an understanding of what the process is like from the inside – when emotions run high, people behave in irrational ways.

 We both agreed that we did not want to use solicitors as this could aggravate the situation.
-For me, Divorce Negotiator provided the perfect mix of a solution-focused process that would provide equal support to both myself and my ex husband.
+For me, Divorce Negotiator provided the perfect mix of a solution-focused process that provided equal support to both myself and my ex husband.

 Do you have a typical client?
 And if so, who are they?